 Full Day Tuna Fishing Charter in Cape Cod

-Cape Cod's tuna fishing doesn't get much better than this.
-First Pic Sportfishing runs an 8-hour charter from Scituate that puts you right in the thick of the action from mid-June through mid-September.
-We're talking about heading up to 15 miles offshore to hit spots like Stellwagen Bank where the big bluefin hang out.
-Your captain knows these waters like the back of his hand, and with all gear included plus no fishing license needed, you just show up ready to fish.
-The boat handles up to six anglers, so bring your crew or make some new fishing buddies.
-At $1,400 for the whole group, you're splitting one of the best tuna fishing experiences on the East Coast.
+Looking for world-class bluefin tuna action right off Massachusetts?
+This top-rated 8-hour charter from Scituate puts you in the heart of Cape Cod's legendary tuna grounds from mid-June through September.
+We're talking about serious fishing here – heading up to 15 miles offshore to spots like Stellwagen Bank where the big bluefins feed.
+Your experienced local captain knows these waters inside and out, and with all gear included plus no fishing license required, you just need to show up ready to fish.
+At $1,400 for your group of up to six anglers, this is your ticket to some of the best tuna fishing on the East Coast.

 What to Expect on the Water